cdl-geneseo/geneseo-dictionary/L/Loaf.md

 # Loaf

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Loaf

 Created by  Unknown User (krk5), last modified by  Unknown User (ajs58) on Apr 15, 2019

 n.
 A lazy person.Source: Dictionary of Geneseo English, Fall 2006, Crane.As of 2012, 33% of students surveyed knew this word and 0% believed it to be of local origin.(Eichas, G-M, 2012) 75% of the Geneseo students surveyed said they knew the word with this definition, but 0% believed it to be of local origin.(Shutes, G-M, 2019)     2. n.
 Feces, in the collocation &quot;to pinch out a loaf&quot;.
 As of 2010, 0% of those surveyed know the first definition and 15% of those surveyed know the second definition of the word.
 The first definition appears to be obsolete and the second appears to have limited     usage        (Fishkin, G-M, 2010)        As of 2012, 33% of students surveyed knew this word and 0% believed it to be of local origin.
 (Eichas, G-M, 2012)         25% of the Geneseo students surveyed said that they knew the word with this definition.
 Of those surveyed, 0% believed it to be of local origin.
 (Shutes, G-M, 2019)